 And surprisingly the food here was damn decent!

-So then last week something reminded suddenly me of this salad I had there.
+So last week something reminded suddenly me of this salad I had there.

 It made a great refreshing summer lunch salad!!